Abqaiq

-Abqaiq (بقيق) is a Saudi Aramco gated community and oil-processing facility located in the Eastern Province of Saudi Arabia, located in the desert 60 km southwest of the Dhahran-Dammam-Khobar metropolitan area, and north of the Rub' al-Khali, the second largest sand desert in the world also known as the "Empty Quarter".
-The community was built in the 1940s by Aramco (now Saudi Aramco).
-The Abqaiq community had a population of approximately 1,500 in 2012, though the inclusion of the population outside the Saudi Aramco community brings this number closer to 30,000.
+Abqaiq (بقيق) is a city in the Eastern Province of Saudi Arabia, located in the desert 60 km southwest of the Dhahran-Dammam-Khobar metropolitan area, and north of the Rub' al-Khali, the second largest sand desert in the world also known as the "Empty Quarter".

+Notably, it is home to a residential community for Saudi Aramco employees and their families.
+The Abqaiq Saudi Aramco residential community had a population of approximately 1,500 in 2012.
+Though, the inclusion of the population outside the Saudi Aramco community brings this number closer to 45,000 (2022 census).

 Abqaiq has been organizing a Safari Festival since 2017.
 The 10-days festival aims at presenting the Arab and desert heritage by presenting different shows.

+History

+Abqaiq's rapid development and growth followed the discovery of the Abqaiq oil field in 1940 by Saudi Aramco.